-Verbalize is a Machine Learning Model that aims to predict Imagined Speech based on brain signals.
-Electroencephalography (EEG) data is used to create a model that is able to map the brain signals to its corresponding labels.
+Verbalize is a Machine Learning Model that aims to classify Imagined Speech based on brain signals.
+EEG data is used to create a model that is able to map the brain signals to its corresponding labels.

 Responsive image